 7.4 Reporting Concerns or Incidents

 7.4.1 All members of the University are encouraged to report concerns they may have of potential breach of the Anti-Bribery Policy as soon as possible, whether on the part of other University members or third parties.
 This includes any instances where you may be the victim of attempted bribery.
 In turn, the University is committed to ensuring that its members have a safe and confidential way of reporting suspected wrongdoing.
 Concerns may therefore be raised directly with your Head of Department/Centre/Activity in the first instance or, where this is not felt to be appropriate, to the Registrar or their nominee.
-The University’s Whistleblowing Code of Practice also permits staff and anyone contractually associated with the University to raise concerns of serious malpractice in the University.
+The University’s Whistleblowing Policy also permits staff and anyone contractually associated with the University to raise concerns of serious malpractice in the University.
 Heads of Department/Centre/Activity or their representative must report any suspected instances of fraud, including bribery, undertaken by members of the University to the Head of Internal Audit and/or the Group Finance Director (in line with Financial Procedure 3).

 7.4.2 Any allegations of misconduct under this Policy within the jurisdiction the University will be taken seriously.
 Should any member of the University be found to have acted in contravention of this Policy or the related UK legislation, action may be taken under the University’s Disciplinary Procedures as determined by the Vice-Chancellor.
 Attempted bribery or acceptance of a bribe may be considered an act of gross misconduct and, where it is considered that a criminal offence has occurred, the police may be informed.